Miscellaneous Mutt Stuff

 Taking Fido With You: Here again, careful planning is required.
 Did you call ahead to ensure that your pet is welcome where ever it is you'll be staying.
 If you're driving, make sure there's a comfortable nest for the dog and that he or she does not have to compete with your having over packed the vehicle.
 Animals, like humans, grow road weary and will need to be able to stretch out a bit.
 For safety, you can purchase special seat belts which reduce any risk to your animal in case of an accident.
 Dog barriers, which you often see in the back of station wagons, hatchbacks, and 4-wheel drive type vehicles serve a dual purpose: they restrict the animal to his or her own secure place in the car, and they can prevent the dog from being thrown forward in case of sudden stops.

+Never allow your pup to travel untethered in an open truck bed.
 Open truck beds provide no protection from the weather, hot or cold, or from the injury of impact or momentum.
 And because dogs can't hold on the way we can, sudden changes in starting, stopping, or direction can throw him or her from the bed onto the highway.
 If, at high speed, the impact of hitting the road doesn't kill the dog, oncoming or passing traffic surely will.
 At least 100,000 dogs die this way every year.
-Unfortunately, though some states by law prohibit animals (and humans) from riding unrestrained in the back of trucks, the law is seldom enforced.
+Unfortunately, though some states by law prohibit animals (and humans) from riding unrestrained in the back of trucks, the law is seldom enforced. |

 If you have no camper shell and can't seem to work one into your budget for awhile, get a pet crate from your local pet store and tie it securely to the truck bed so it doesn't move around while you're on the road.
 Traveling crated, your dog is afforded some protection from the sun, wind, or rain, though it's safest to allow your dog to ride inside with you.
 Get cozy.